OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 - [DuckDuckGo Smarter Encryption](https://spreadprivacy.com/duckduckgo-smarter-encryption/)
 - [Privacy Badger](https://privacybadger.org/)
 - [The Tor browser](https://www.torproject.org/download/) by Tor
 - Guidance on what type of VPN to choose and how to select one or more.
-See the section, Training digital security for the first time?, for more information.
+See the [Training digital security for the first time?](#training-digital-security-for-the-first-time) section, for more information.
 - [Risk assessment template](/digital-risk-assessment-template)

 </div>